bsteen/bsteen.github.io/other-links.md

 A list of videos, papers, and articles I find interesting.
 The links are ordered in the sequence I come across them, with the top entries of a category being more recent.
-If a link is dead, there should be a backup of it on the [Wayback Machine](https://web.archive.org/).
+If a link is dead, there should be a backup of it on the [Wayback Machine](https://web.archive.org/) or possibly [Archive.today](https://archive.today).
 Last updated: 2023-08-26

 Table of Contents: